outsideMyBox/fpinscala-solvedExercises/README.md

     > sbt
     > ~testOnly <test>  // e.g. ~testOnly fpinscala.gettingstarted.GettingStartedSpec

 Use your favorite editor to edit the exercise file.
-The tests will run each time you save it.
+The test will run each time you save it.

 # To modify/correct/develop your own tests.